 This post may contain affiliate links. they cost you nothing but we make a small commission.

 We stayed in Vietnam for a month as part of our year-long round the world backpacking trip and absolutely loved it.
 That is after we had become wise to a few of the Vietnamese backhanders.
-We travelled by bus from Hanoi to Mai Chau and then made our way down the country.
+We travelled by bus from Hanoi to Mai Chau where we were lucky enough to sleep in a Thai stilt house next to rice fields before making our way down through the country.
+We took a sleeper train to Phong Nha and then went on to relax in Hoi An.

 And then to Vietnam.